 When it comes to marketing, this means that content created with visuals is naturally more engaging for users.
 Brightedge reports that Tweets with images receive up to 5x more engagement than those without.
 And articles with visuals receive 94% more views.

 Consider that the human brain is capable of processing visuals 60,000 times faster than text, and the vast majority of information processed today is visual.
 The rise of smartphones has also meant that capturing a “moment in time” is even easier than before.
 Combined with channels such as Instagram and Pinterest, it has never been simpler to share images and videos instantly.

 To be successful with visual content marketing, you have to understand how to create the best content marketing strategy to evoke the appropriate feelings in the viewer.
 It can’t be stated enough: visuals can have a powerful effect on creating an emotional connection with the reader and achieve a far higher level of engagement.

-Now that you have a better grasp of what visual content marketing is, the next step is to understand the different types of marketing that you can use to attract the attention and engagement of potential customers.
+Once you understand this, the next step is to understand the different types of marketing that can be used to attract the attention and engagement of potential customers.